unoplatform/uno.extensions/doc/Reference/Markup/Templates.md

 ---
 # Templates

 WinUI has a number of different templates.
-All templates are generated based on a given delegate that returns some sort of UIElement.
+All templates are generated based on a given delegate that returns some sort of `UIElement`.

 ## DataTemplates